 There is a time limit for all personal injury claims that you need to be aware of.
 If a child is injured, they can claim any time up till their 18th birthday (with the help of a responsible adult) or have 3 years from their 18th birthday to claim themselves.

 Another reason for hiring a personal injury solicitor is that proving that a footpath was dangerous and caused your accident can be tricky.
 In some cases, a defect in the footpath or pavement needs to be over 1 inch in height or depth to be deemed dangerous.
 However, in other cases, defects smaller than this have led to successful compensation claims.

 If you are injured on a footpath while out walking, there are some steps you should take to gather evidence which may help your claim:

 - Photograph the cause of the accident.
 If you can demonstrate the height of the defect by using a ruler or another item that can be compared to the defect.

 - Seek medical advice by visiting a doctor or hospital.
 This will ensure your injuries are assessed and treated but also mean medical records will be created.
 These can be used in public accident claims as evidence of your injuries.

 - Ask any witnesses to write a statement of what they saw.
-Also ask them for their contact details in case you need to verify anything at a later date.
+Also, ask them for their contact details in case you need to verify anything at a later date.

-- If there are any businesses nearby who have CCTV cameras, you could ask for a copy of the footage.
+- If there are any businesses nearby that have CCTV cameras, you could ask for a copy of the footage.
 This will usually only be retained for a short period, so you should act quickly.

 - Photograph any visible injuries that you can.
 These photographs can be used to back up your claims in association with the medical records.